sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/basics/02-digital-logic-signals.md

 2 types:

-- Positive-going pulse: Sudden change from LOW to HIGH.
+- Positive-going pulse: Sudden change from LOW to HIGH to LOW.
-- Negative-going pulse: Sudden change from HIGH to LOW.
+- Negative-going pulse: Sudden change from HIGH to LOW to HIGH.

 ### Non-ideal pulse